FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/regimens.md

 ---
 title: "Regimens"
 slug: "regimens"
-description: "Plant care recipes for your FarmBot to follow :seedling:\n[Open this page in the app](https://my.farm.bot/app/regimens)"
+description: "Plant care recipes for your FarmBot to follow :seedling:\n[Open this panel in the app](https://my.farm.bot/app/designer/regimens)"
 ---

 * toc